couchbase/query/docs/n1ql-select.md

 __ARRAY\_DISTINCT(expr)__ - new array with distinct elements of input array.

+__ARRAY\_FLATTEN(expr, depth)__ - new array with all embedded arrays
+flattened, down to the supplied depth.
+If depth is negative, flatten all descendants.

 __ARRAY\_IFNULL(expr)__ - return the first non-NULL value in the array, or NULL.